-The SMHC Palliative Care Program provides care and support to anyone in the hospital and their families who are facing a serious or life-limiting illness such as:
+The SMHC Palliative Care Program provides care and support to individuals who are facing a serious or life-limiting illness such as:

 • Advanced cancer